When Is the Best Time

 Long Term Parking Google Maps

 Marazion provides several car parks outside and at the beginning of the town.
 Marazion itself has narrow roads, and only a few parking spaces are available.
 The parking fee is £ 4 and is free during the winter.
-There is also overflow parking which we had to choose at our arrival.
+There is also overflow parking which we had to choose upon our arrival.
 Overflow Parking Google Maps

 Wheelchair Accessibility to and on the Mount

 It is best to reach the island on the cobbled causeway.
 It’ll be a bumpy ride, but with an extra helping hand, it might work.
 There is the possibility of a boat transfer, but first, a folded wheelchair is needed, and second, steps at the harbour make it pretty tricky.
-The access to the visitor centre, the village, the port, and the facilities by a ramp is relatively easy to handle.
+Access to the visitor centre, the village, the port, and the facilities by a ramp is relatively easy to handle.
 Due to the steep ascent and the steps to the summit and in the garden, access is limited.
-If you like to visit the Mount, call for assistance in advance 01736 710507.
+If you like to visit the Mount, call for assistance in advance at 01736 710507.

-Dog are allowed on the island in the lower areas; around the village, on the boats, and the harbour but neither in the garden nor in the castle.
+Dogs are allowed on the island in the lower areas; around the village, on the boats, and the harbour but neither in the garden nor in the castle.

 - Wear proper shoes; the cobblestones are slippery